Experience-based Knowledge Correction for Robust Planning in Minecraft: Step-by-step planning using FAM

-Given a sequence of aggregated requirements $\parens{(q_l, v_l)}_{l=1}^{L}$, REPOA employs a step-by-step planning approach, iteratively selecting an operation $\op_l$ for each requirement item $v_l$ to make a subgoal $(op_l, q_l, v_l)$.
-This process considers the past attempts to obtain $v_l$ using specific operations.
-Specifically, for a given item $v_l$, if FFOM has an empirically valid operation, REPOA reuses it without prompting the LLM.
-Otherwise, REPOA prompts the LLM to select an operation, leveraging information from (i) valid operations for items semantically similar to $v_l$, (ii) empirically invalid operations for $v_l$.
+Given a sequence of aggregated requirements $\parens{(q_l, v_l)}_{l=1}^{L}$, XENON employs a step-by-step planning approach, iteratively selecting an high-level action $a_l$ for each requirement item $v_l$ to make a subgoal $(a_l, q_l, v_l)$.
+This process considers the past attempts to obtain $v_l$ using specific actions.
+Specifically, for a given item $v_l$, if FAM has an empirically valid action, XENON reuses it without prompting the LLM.
+Otherwise, XENON prompts the LLM to select an action, leveraging information from (i) valid actions for items semantically similar to $v_l$, (ii) empirically invalid actions for $v_l$.

-The pseudocode for this operation selection process is detailed in~\Cref{alg:step_by_step_planning}.
+The pseudocode for this action selection process is detailed in~\Cref{alg:step_by_step_planning}.
 The prompt is shown in~\Cref{fig:prompt_planning}.